 We hope you will enjoy your visit here enough to make Cremona your home.

-The next Council meeting is October 20th at 7 pm.
-An informal coffee time is held from 6:30 to 7 pm.
+The next Council meeting is November 17th at 7 pm.
+An informal coffee time is held at 6:30 pm with the Regular Council Meeting beginning at 7 pm.
 Council meetings are held in Chambers at 106 1st Ave E.

 Posted September 8, 2020